New Zealand fairy tern

 The New Zealand fairy tern or tara-iti (Sternula nereis davisae) is a subspecies of the fairy tern endemic to New Zealand.
 It is New Zealand's rarest native breeding bird, with about 40 individuals left in the wild.
-It nests at four coastal locations between Whangarei and Auckland in the North Island.
+It nests at four coastal locations between Whangārei and Auckland in the North Island.
 It is threatened by introduced predators, extreme storms and tides, beach activity, and waterfront development.

 Taxonomy and systematics

 The New Zealand fairy tern is currently considered a subspecies of the fairy tern (Sternula nereis).
 Two other subspecies exist: Sternula nereis nereis, which breeds in western and southern Australia, and S. n. exsul, which breeds in New Caledonia.
 Fairy terns were first described from the Bass Strait in Australia in 1843.
-The New Zealand species was first identified by Dunedin naturalist Thomas Potts in the Rakaia riverbed in Canterbury; it was breeding in the Rakaia Gorge.
+The New Zealand subspecies was first identified by Dunedin naturalist Thomas Potts in the Rakaia riverbed in Canterbury; it was breeding in the Rakaia Gorge.
 He noted there were already two specimens in the collections of Canterbury Museum.

 The New Zealand fairy tern is distinguishable from the other two subspecies on the basis of its morphology and behaviour, and has a distinct genetic haplotype.
 Genetic studies found there was almost no gene flow or migration between the New Zealand and Australian populations.

 Distribution and habitat

 The New Zealand fairy tern was noted as being common in the late 19th century.
 However, these records have been suggested as inaccurate as the birds can be difficult to distinguish from little terns.
 From 1940 to 1983, the New Zealand fairy tern was known to have bred at several sites along the northern coastline of the North Island.
-Their breeding range extended from Ruakaka, in Northland, to Tauranga in the Bay of Plenty.
+Their breeding range extended from Ruakākā, in Northland, to Tauranga in the Bay of Plenty.
 New Zealand fairy terns were also reportedly found in Canterbury, in the South Island.
 However, from the mid-1970s, the population declined rapidly.
 By 1984, New Zealand fairy tern breeding was restricted to three sites in Northland: the Papakanui sandspit in Kaipara Harbour, the Waipu sandspit, and the Mangawhai sandspit.

 Currently, New Zealand fairy terns still occupy these breeding sites, with the addition of a new breeding site in 2012 at the Te Arai Stream mouth, south of Mangawhai.
 Forest & Bird is working to establish an alternative breeding site on the Kaipara harbour.
 In August 2018, the Department of Conservation and the New Zealand Defence Force worked to build a nest site ahead of the breeding season at Papakanui.